 DEWALT 10-Inch Table Saw, 16-Inch Rip Capacity (DW745)

-If you’re looking for a table saw that is portable and provides you with an outstanding level of performance, this may be the one for you.
+If you’re looking for a portable table saw that provides you with an outstanding level of performance, this may be the one for you.
 According to the manufacturer, durability will not be of concern either.
 You will derive a lot of benefit from the 15 amp power motor rotates at 1850 rpm.

-A fence helps you get the accuracy you require when working with one of these machines.
-This is our table so that you can set it up without needing to use any tools at all.
+A fence helps you get the accuracy required when working with one of these machines.
+This is our table, so you can set it up without needing any tools.
 You can also make all of the adjustments that you deem necessary while working with it or packing in the way without needing to use tools.

 The rip capacity is 20 inches.
-It guarantees you that you can work with large materials.
+It guarantees that you can work with large materials.
 The stand is of a scissors sort of design.
 All in all, this is a lightweight table saw that is very durable.
-According to the manufacturer, one of the key things they wanted to achieve with this design was delivering a be easy to set up.
+According to the manufacturer, one of the key things they wanted to achieve with this design was delivering an easy set-up.

 The result is that this table saw can be set up very quickly and broken down at a similar pace.
 It features a wide array of other features.
-The feet are easy to adjust, which comes in handy when working on even surfaces.
-You are also happy to find that onboard storage allows you easy access to your tools when working on this machine.
+The feet are easy to adjust, which is handy when working on even surfaces.
+You are also happy to find that onboard storage allows easy access to your tools when working on this machine.